All Episodes

 There is a race here to beat capitalism.

-They're just not gonna sit back and watch their futures go to hell.
+They're just not going to sit back and watch their futures go to hell.

-They're gonna take matters into their own hands and try to do something about it.
+They're going to take matters into their own hands, try to do something about it.

 The point is, will they be taxed to death down the road in order to support all of the deficits combined with inflation that are being created by this one piece of stimulus?

-Then we haven't even gotten to TARP two, which is gonna be a trillion dollars, the nationalization of the banks.
+Then we haven't even gotten to TARP 2, which is going to be a trillion dollars, the nationalization of the banks.

-And we haven't even gotten to stimulus two, which is going to happen.
+And we haven't even gotten to stimulus 2, which is going to happen.

 Right off the bat, this thing's going to get signed in one hour.